-Waterfowl hunting, including the retrieval of downed birds, is also prohibited on all of Antelope Island except for the following areas:
+Waterfowl hunting, including the retrieval of downed birds, is also prohibited on all of Antelope Island, including all areas within 600 feet of the upland vegetative line or any other clearly defined high water mark.

-- 100 yards beyond the existing shoreline from the Fielding Garr Ranch, proceeding around the north end of the island and then south to Elephant Head; and - below the upland vegetation line of the island from the Fielding Garr Ranch, proceeding around the south end of the island and then north to Elephant Head.
 Hunting is also prohibited within 600 feet of the north or south side of the Antelope Island causeway.